Our Work

 July 2020 - present

-We have worked with local volunteers in Cordon, Lamlash since summer 2020 to bring an old tattle field back into use as a community garden.
-Local volunteers have built a rabbit fence to keep the rabbit population of Cordon at bay, and we’ve also helped to put up a small polytunnel which was donated to the project.
-Volunteers have worked to establish healthy vegetable on a space that was previously overgrown with brambles, and they have overseen a very productive first season in 2021.
-The field has also been resident to nine chickens in total, who have helped to keep pests at bay while adding fertility to the soil.
-Volunteer days are typically held every Thursday and Sunday from 11am to 1pm.
+We have worked with members of the Cordon community in Lamlash since summer 2020 to bring an old tattle field back into use as a community garden.
+Local volunteers have built a rabbit fence to keep the rabbit population of Cordon at bay, and we also helped to put up a small polytunnel which was donated to the project.
+Volunteers have worked to establish healthy no dig beds on a space that was previously overgrown with brambles, and they have overseen very productive first seasons in 2021 and 2022.
+The field has also been resident to twelve chickens in total, who have helped to keep pests at bay while adding fertility to the soil.
+Volunteer days are typically held every Thursday and Sunday.

 Cladach Community Garden